 Summer Pet Safety Tips

-***SIDE NOTE - at Simply Yours Concierge if the weather is over 90 degrees we walk your dogs just long enough to go to the bathroom, then spend a little time under the cover of shaded trees.
+SIDE NOTE: at Simply Yours Concierge, if the weather is over 90 degrees, we walk your dogs just long enough to go to the bathroom, then spend a little time under the cover of shady trees.
 It's just too hot for them (and us).
-So we'd spend the majority of the visit inside for playtime.
+So we'd spend the majority of the visit inside for playtime!

 BONUS TIP: Remember, while fireworks are common during summer celebrations, they can be very scary for your pets.
 During a fireworks display, keep your pets inside in a safe space, close all doors and windows and turn on the television or play calming music.
 Also make sure your pet is wearing a tag with your contact information, as well as the pet sitter’s contact information, should they become scared and bolt or escape.